kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 * Once the document is stored, the Document Controller calls the Notifier Component.
 * The Notifier Component then calls the Notification Cache to check if the content matches any filters.
 * The Notifier Component calls the HotelClerk to get the channels related to the filters.
-* The Notifier Component asks the Proxy to broadcast the notification to all Clients that are subscribed to the channels.
+* The Notifier Component asks the entrypoint to broadcast the notification to all Clients that are subscribed to the channels.